Student Support Resources

 SPS Seminar Series

 The SPS Seminar Series is an initiative aimed at giving students, staff, and faculty a new way of interacting with one another, outside of their academic roles.
-Members of the SPS community present on topics of personal interest ranging such how to make ice cream, learning from a tea sommelier, and an introduction to improve.
+Members of the SPS community present on topics of personal interest ranging such as how to make ice cream, learning from a tea sommelier, and an introduction to improve.

 SPS Tutoring Program